particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Introduction

+### Getting started

+Using Particle primitives like [Particle.publish](#particle-publish-) is how you communicate between your Particle device, the Internet, and external services.

+If you haven't programmed in C++ or Arduino recently and would like a refresher, see [language syntax](#language-syntax).

+### Navigation

 {{#if singlePage}}
 You are viewing the single-page version of the Device OS API reference manual.

-It is also available [divided into small sections](/reference/device-os/api/introduction/introduction/) if you prefer that style.
+It is also available [divided into small sections](/reference/device-os/api/introduction/getting-started/) if you prefer that style.
 Small sections also work better on mobile devices and small tablets.
 {{else}}
 You are viewing the multi-page version of the Device OS API reference manual.